Dudly01/pkmn/README.md

 ### Build desktop app

-The `desktop` example located in the `core` package is a desktop version of the webapp.
+The `desktop` example located in the `core` package is the desktop version of the webapp.
 It locates the Game Boy on the primary display and prints the results to the terminal.
 To run the app, navigate to the **core directory** and run:

 ```sh
 cargo run --example desktop --release
 ```

 Make sure the terminal is large enough for the text to fit!
+The usage instructions are bundled with the [webapp](https://dudly01.github.io/pkmn/).

 #### Other examples

-The other app in `core/examples` were primarily used for development.
+The other apps in `core/examples` were primarily used for development.
 From the `core` directory, they can be listed with:

 ```sh
 cargo run --example